26 Things You Should Avoid Wearing On A Plane

 Bulky or excessive jewelry

-Skip out on bulky or excessive jewelry and other accessories if you're planning to hop onto an airplane sometime soon.
-Some examples of bulky jewelry include chunky necklaces, bracelets, and earrings.
-The first reason you'll want to avoid wearing these types of things is that they can be very noisy and loud.
+Skip out on bulky or excessive jewelry and other accessories if you're planning to hop on an airplane sometime soon.
+For example, you'll want to forgo wearing chunky necklaces, bracelets, and earrings.
+The first reason you'll want to avoid wearing these is that they can be very noisy and loud.
 It's obnoxious to wear pieces of jewelry that clink around while you're on an airplane because they'll disturb the peace of those around you.

 Advertisement

 It's best to avoid wearing things that take away from your own personal sense of comfort.
 Instead of being able to sit back, relax, and lounge in your airplane seat, you might have to be extra careful with how you move around so that you don't cause any damage to the jewelry or accessories you're wearing.
-Getting slowed down by the TSA at the airport is another annoying factor to deal with.
+Plus, getting slowed down by the TSA at the airport is another annoying factor to contend with.

 Wearing an ill-fitting bra on an airplane is one of the worst mistakes you can make.
 Not only is an ill-fitting bra significantly uncomfortable, but it's also bad for your health.
 When you wear a bra that doesn't support you properly, it can lead to premature stretch marks, chafing, shoulder pain, bad posture, and even headaches (via WebMD).
 All of these things can occur on a normal day, with or without a flight plan in place.